 Highlighting CCNS Athlete Erkko Etula

-CCNS athlete Erkko Etula has had a ripper of a season!
-He lined up at 16 races and finished on the podium in an incredible 12 of those races.
-The NYC native won the CRCA Masters Cup and finished 2nd overall in the Men’s A field (Cat 1,2,3).
+CCNS athlete Erkko Etula has had a ripper of a season in 2023!
+He lined up at 16 races and finished incredibly on the podium in 12 of those races.
+The Brooklyn resident won the CRCA Masters Cup, the Castelli Cup Masters Field, and finished 2nd overall in the Men’s A field (Pro/1/2/3).

-Erkko balances his training and racing with a demanding career and of course, a busy family life.
-As anyone with relatives overseas will testify, it can be hard to juggle training with taking care of visiting the family each season.
+He balances his training and racing with a demanding career and busy family life.
+Due to his work, Erkko travels a fair amount.
+Also, as anyone with relatives overseas will testify, visiting family regularly can make it challenging to maintain a consistent training schedule.

 We asked Erkko a few questions to get insight into his success.